Applib-OpenHarmony/MaterialBackdrop/README.md

 # MaterialBackdrop

+A backdrop appears behind all other surfaces in an app, displaying contextual and actionable content.
-It is a library in eTS, which s used to apply backdrop functionality, of OpenHarmony.
+MaterialBackdrop is a library of OpenHarmony, which s used to apply backdrop functionality, in eTS.
 It allows user to create their custom UIs and adds backdrop functionality to it.

 ## Installation